-Instead of recreating the content architecture and UX for both the services and product purchases, Cofactor contacted the team I work with to assist in creating this UX path on the existing site to launch in short order.
-Since we began, I have started working 1:1 with the client, creating roadmap infographics, new user flows, overseeing animations, and designing wireframes and brand layers for new site pages to help make the experience more fluid for their 3 targeted users.
+Instead of recreating the content architecture and UX for both the services and product purchases, Cofactor contacted the team I work with to assist in creating a UX path on the existing site to launch in short order.
+The client had 3 primary targeted users, and it was essential for us to make sure each path was easy for them to navigate to the purchase points.

-With instruction by my art director, I created a brand style guide that would not only aid us in adjusting their website, but also to be a resource for their internal use.
-The style guide features logo usage, proposed color/typography, a visual guide for photography, and type hierarchy for web use.
+Collaborating with the design team, I created a brand style guide that would not only aid us in adjusting their website, but also be a resource for Cofactor’s internal use to help make all assets and design elements consistent as a brand.

 Our recommendations were implemented through creating new pages that highlighted the product.
 We also worked closely with the client on other new pages as their business goals shifted.
 My role as the primary designer on these tasks required me to sit in on meetings, and to wireframe out pages that aligned with the client needs.
 Once approved, I built out the pages and populated them with the content provided by the client.

 After thoroughly investigating, designing, and reiterating the customer’s user path and customer experience, we were able to create a much more intuitive flow for users on the site to access and purchase the correct services and tool kits necessary.
 The company has since been extremely happy with our results for making them look like a more serious company to their audience, and has continued to work with us on future projects and tasks.

 This had been the first project I was involved with where I was able to work and strategize with customer journey maps and user/task flows.
 It’s become a very essential exercise that I feel strongly benefits understanding how to best approach a company’s business goals and its users.